porterjamesj/website/content/hiking/lt23/_index.md

 This journal is partially transcribed from the handwritten journal I wrote during the hike, and partially written later from my memory.

 I've tried to keep the focus on what I felt and experienced, rather than getting bogged down in technical details about gear and day-to-day backpacking minutia.
 The main text assumes some knowledge of backpacking and thru-hiking, but I've tried to explain anything potentially confusing in the footnotes.
-For those who are curious, there's a more detailed discussion of my gear choices and what I would do differently with hindsight in [the epilogue](/hiking/lt23/epilogue).

 I've also tried to be as honest as possible—if I remember feeling a certain way, I mention it, even if it's a little embarrassing or doesn't really fit into the story neatly.